mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 listed Structure will vaporise it and 100 times is just silly... but entertaining to watch.

 ADDITIONAL WOUND EFFECTS

 In the Traveller Core Rulebook, a Traveller who has all three of their physical characteristics reduced to zero is dead.
-This system may be used at the Referee’s discretion for Travellers and important non- player characters.
+This system may be used at the Referee’s discretion for Travellers and important non-player characters.

 A Traveller whose three attributes are at zero has suffered a life-threatening injury, referred to as a